$71.19 Original price was: $71.19.$56.95Current price is: $56.95.

 WARRANTY NOTE:

-The never-clog guarantee is void if the mesh screen is removed.
+The NEVER-CLOG GUARANTEE is void if the mesh screen is removed.
 Replacement ball joint gaskets with screens are available free of charge upon request.

 California - 1.8 gpm & WaterSense certified